OctopusDeploy/docs/docs/infrastructure/environments/index.md

 ## Guided Failures

-[Guided failure mode](/docs/deployment-process/releases/guided-failures.md) can be enabled on an environment by default.
-This is useful for critical environments that are usually deployed to manually (for example, staging and production-like environments), though you might want to disable this feature for environments which are deployed to automatically such as smoke testing environments.
+[Guided failure mode](/docs/deployment-process/releases/guided-failures.md), when enabled for an environment, will prompt a user for intervention if a deployment fails in that environment.
+Guided failure can be enabled on an environment by default.
+This is useful for critical environments that are usually deployed to manually (for example, staging and production-like environments), though you might not want to enable this feature for environments which are deployed to automatically such as smoke testing environments.

-To enable guided failure mode by default for individual environments, click the overflow menu for the environment, select *Default Guided Failure Mode* and click the checkbox.
+### Enable Guided Failure for the Environment

+1. Navigate to {{Infrastructure,Environments}}.
+1. Click the overflow menu for the specific environment you want to enable guided failure on and select *Edit*.
+1. Expand the **Default Guided Failure Mode** section and tick the checkbox to enable the feature.
+1. Click **SAVE**.

 Note, you can still override this setting for individual deployments.
 For more information, see the section on [Guided Failures](/docs/deployment-process/releases/guided-failures.md).

 ## Environment Permissions